Please read carefully & thoroughly.

 - Be ready to play or sing one or two songs on the spot.
-All musicians need to be able to learn from a lead sheet/ chord chart.
+All musicians need to be able to play or sing "by ear" or by reading a lead sheet/ chord chart.

 - Fill out the short application below, being sure to hit the submit button at the end.

-- Sign-up for an audition time once they are made available.
+- Sign-up for an audition time once the schedule is posted in April 2017.

 How will I find out how my audition went?